Inventory (DIO)

 The Formula

 DIO measures how long inventory sits before being sold.
-DSO measures how long it takes to collect payment from customers.
-DPO measures how long the company takes to pay its suppliers.
-Adding DIO and DSO gives the total time from purchasing inventory to collecting cash.
-Subtracting DPO accounts for the credit period suppliers extend to you, which delays your cash outflow.
+DSO measures how long it takes to collect cash after a sale.
+DPO measures how long you take to pay suppliers after a purchase.
+Adding DIO and DSO gives total time from cash outflow (buying inventory) to cash inflow (collecting from customers).
+Subtracting DPO adjusts for the credit your suppliers extend to you, which delays your actual cash outflow and effectively shortens the cycle.

 Step-by-Step Example